 How to Determine if Your Pet is Obese

-Did you know that obesity isn’t unique to humans?
-Studies show that 1/2 – 2/3 of dogs are overweight.
-While we are very well versed on our own signs and symptoms of obesity, it can be much more of a challenge to understand our pets’ health in regard to their weight.
+Obesity isn’t unique to humans.
+Did you know that 59% of dogs were classified as clinically overweight or obese?
+While we are very well versed in our own signs and symptoms of obesity, it can be much more of a challenge to understand our pets’ health regarding their weight.

 So, how can you tell if your pet is overweight, and when is it time to call your vet?